PURPOSE

 PROCEDURE

-4. A course/clerkship director, staff manager or the Associate Dean of Students to whom a report has been made, must complete a UC Davis Physicianship Form and meet with the student to review the form and discuss feedback with the student.
-The form should be filed as close in time to the incident of concern as is practical.
-As part of this process, the student can respond to the concerns noted by providing additional information on the form, which they should then sign and date.
+4. A course/clerkship director, staff manager, or the Associate Dean for Students to whom a report has been made, must complete a UC Davis Physicianship Form and meet with the student to review the form and discuss feedback with the student.

-6. All subsequent Physicianship Forms received on a given student will result in a referral to the HPC.
-In such cases, a subset of the student members and at least one faculty member of the HPC will perform an intake process, by meeting with the student and, when necessary, with the person completing the form, and present the details of the event to the HPC.
+1. A subset of the student members and at least one faculty member of the HPC will perform an intake process by meeting with the student, and when necessary, with the person completing the form.
+Those doing the intake will present the details of the event to the HPC.

-7. If the HPC agrees by a 2/3rd majority vote of the members present (voting requires a quorum) that the behavior represents a professional behavior lapse, the student will meet with the DMSP and a peer member of the HPC, along with the student’s Academic Coach.
+2. If the HPC agrees by a 2/3rd majority vote of the quorum that the behavior represents a professionalism lapse, the student will meet with the DMSP, a peer member of the HPC, and the student’s Academic Coach.
 If the student’s Academic Coach is unable to be present, the student will have the option of bringing one School of Medicine faculty member to the meeting as an advocate.
-The goal of the meeting will be to review the issue(s) of concern and address the lapse(s), with a view to promoting professional identify formation and preventing future lapses.

-8. If the HPC does not feel that the concern(s) represents a lapse in professional behavior (i.e., less than a 2/3rd vote), no further action will be taken and the student will be notified of this decision.
+4. If the HPC does not feel that the concern(s) represents a lapse in professional behavior (i.e., less than a 2/3rd vote), no further action will be taken and the student will be notified of this decision.

 1. Continued work with the HPC or external resources to promote self-awareness and professional growth.

-A decision to report the lapse on the MSPE and/or to refer a student to CSP will be made by a vote of HPC.
-All students referred to CSP for Professionalism lapses will have mention of the referral and the lapse in their MSPE.
+1. A decision to report the lapse on the MSPE and/or to refer a student to CSP will be made by a vote of HPC.

 1. The student cannot appeal the Physicianship Form unless

-2. the student feels there was an infringement on the student’s academic freedom.
+2. The student feels there was an infringement on the student’s academic freedom.

 RESPONSIBILITY